 - Low-Potency, Long-acting Benzodiazepines:

-No matter the strength, the potency, how long the benzodiazepine lasts, or how fast it takes effect, they are all capable of causing dependency and addiction.
-This is where Allure Detox can help.
+No matter the strength, the potency, how long the benzodiazepine lasts, or how fast it takes effect, they are all capable of causing dependency and addiction, and this is where Allure Detox can help.

 The health threat posed by withdrawal is one of the main reasons a benzo detox is necessary.
 Our team performs benzo detox on a medical basis, prescribing replacement drugs on a decreasing schedule until the withdrawal symptoms dissipate.
-It is incredibly difficult for a long-term benzo user to stop on his or her own.
+It is challenging for long-term benzo users to stop on their own.

 Treatment for Benzodiazepine Addiction

-Allure’s Medical detox allows the benzo user to continue his or her life during the process.
-The patient leaves our program stabilized, in good health, and ready to start their lives over again.
+So if you’re concerned of a loved one, or perhaps yourself getting hooked with benzos, seek addiction treatment right away.
+Treatment options are available here at Allure Detox.
+Allure’s Medical detox allows the benzo user to continue their life during the process.
+The patient leaves our program stabilized, in good health, and ready to start their lives again.
+Furthermore, benzodiazepine withdrawal won’t be a difficult experience.
+Contact us today!